MrNeRF/gaussian-splatting-cuda/README.md

 I embarked on this project to deepen my understanding of the groundbreaking paper on 3D Gaussian splatting, by reimplementing everything from scratch.

+## 🚫 Commercial Use Disclaimer

+The materials, code, and assets within this repository are intended solely for educational, training, or research purposes.
+They may not be utilized for commercial activities without explicit authorization.
+Any unauthorized commercial usage, distribution, or licensing of this repository's content is strictly forbidden.
+I am not the license holder for the original implementation.
+This is derived work.
+For detailed terms, please refer to the license section.

 ## News
 - **[2023-09-11]**:
     - Optimization parameters can be now configured in the `opitimization_params.json` located in parameter folder.